twesigomwedavid/linux-and-R-intro/assignments/R-practical-1.md

 1(f) Results have just come in for insertions (INS) called by each tool.
 Create a vector 'INS' composed of 20, 28, and 14.
 Add a column for `INS` to the cnvs data frame and save the updated data frame as cnvs2.

+1(g) Create a bar plot showing the comparison of DEL CNVs by tool (i.e. tools on x-axis)

 ### Task 2